ben-ryder/localful/README.md

 # Localful
-Tools for building local-first web apps with a focus on simplicity, interoperability and longevity.
+Full-stack tooling for building local-first web apps with a focus on simplicity, interoperability and longevity.

 **Features:**
 - Local-first storage using IndexDB.